Thermodynamic and transport properties of hot asymmetric nuclear matter within a chiral SU(3) model: Introduction

 The paper is organized as folllows.
-In section II, the chiral SU(3) model used for computing the transport coefficients of hot hadronic matter is described briefly.
+In Sec.
+II, the chiral SU(3) model used for computing the transport coefficients of hot hadronic matter is described briefly.
 The thermodynamic properties of hot asymmetric nuclear matter are studied using the model.
-Section III decribes the derivation of the transport coefficients by solving the Boltzmann equation in the relaxation time approximation, accounting for the medium modifications of the nucleons as obtained using the chiral SU(3) model.
-In sectiom IV, we describe the results obtained for the thermodynamic quantitites and tranport coefficients, namely the shear viscosity coefficient, and the thermal conductivity.
-Section V summarizes the findings of the present work.
+Sec.
+III decribes the derivation of the transport coefficients by solving the Boltzmann equation in the relaxation time approximation, accounting for the medium modifications of the nucleons as obtained using the chiral SU(3) model.
+In Sec.
+IV, we describe the results obtained for the thermodynamic quantities and transport coefficients, namely the shear viscosity coefficient, and the thermal conductivity.
+Sec.
+V summarizes the findings of the present work.